Abadrausar/Rubble-/other/Rubble Readme.txt

 		This should resolve issues with files overriding each other when they shouldn't.
 		WARNING!
 This change will break some tweak scripts! (it's an easy fix) Updated the tweak scripts to handle the changes to rubble:raws and the raw parser.
-	Forced init scripts are now ust called "init scripts" and no longer need to be named "forced_init".
+	Forced init scripts are now called "init scripts" and no longer need to be named "forced_init".
 		Now they use the extension ".init.rsf", functionality is unchanged.
 	Renamed the Base init script to "base.init.rsf"
 	The "Add CHILD Tags" addon is a little more discriminating.